RD2P/pygame/readme.md

 </br>
 Multiplayer
 </br></br>
-Thought only a quick and minimal project, the multiplayer mode can be a competitive and intense game between the players.
+Though only a quick and minimal project, the multiplayer mode can be a competitive and intense game between the players.
 I intend to add more features and improve the gameplay.
 Once it's ready, I'll be hosting it online for people to try 🙂